alsuren/mijia-homie/docs/presentation/slides.md

 # Rust

-- Good chance to work on something together during lockdown.

 - We're both starting to use Rust for work, so good for learning.

   - Andrew is working on crossvm and Virt Manager for Android.
   - I was using Rust for the backend of the FutureNHS project.

+- Good chance to work on something together during lockdown.

-- I also found a blog post describing how to connect to the sensors with Rust.
+- I found a blog post describing how to connect to these sensors with Rust.

 ???